 At the time of the division's formation, the Nike-X program had not been named.
 Initial personnel authorization for the division was 136 civilians and four officers; the first to transfer to the new unit was Brig.
 Gen. Robert P. "Rip" Young, who officially took command October 17.
 Young was a perfect choice for the assignment; he had previously worked on the Manhattan Project developing the first U.S. atomic bomb and had recently served as the commander of the Corps Europe Division building military facilities, including missile launch facilities.
+He did facilities, including missile launch facilities.
 He did not gain a deputy until Col. George A Rebh, former commander of the Tulsa District, joined the unit November 27.